 - 25 February 2021

 Sign up now as spaces are very limited!
 We’ll be in touch to confirm your place and details of the first session.

 Dr. William Ackah

-William is Lecturer in the Department of Geography and Programme Director for Community Development and Development and Globalisation at Birkbeck University of London.
+William is Senior Lecturer in Black and Community Geographies in the Department of Geography and Programme Director for Community Development and Development and Globalisation at Birkbeck University of London.
 He holds a PhD in Government from the University of Manchester and was 2016-17 Fulbright research scholar at Pittsburgh Theological Seminary.
 He is current chair of the Transatlantic Roundtable on Religion and Race

 Dr. Gabriella Beckles-Raymond

-Dr. Gabriella Beckles-Raymond has twenty years of national and international experience in education.
-She is an interdisciplinary philosopher, educator, writer, strategic consultant and CEO of Beckles-Raymond Ltd. Gabriella’s research and writing focuses on the philosophy of race and gender and is particularly concerned with questions of intersectional ethics, education, and moral psychology.
-She is the co-founder of the Black Thought Collective and member of the Collegium of Black Women Philosophers and the Caribbean Philosophical Association.
+Dr. Gabriella Beckles-Raymond (SFHEA) is an interdisciplinary philosopher, writer, and CEO of EQBR.
+She works to support graduate students of colour at SOAS and Birkbeck Universities.
+Gabriella’s research and writing focuses on what it means to live well and is particularly concerned with questions of love, moral psychology, and intersectional justice and ethics.
+She is and co-founder of the Black Thought Collective and a member of the Collegium of Black Women Philosophers and the Caribbean Philosophical Association.

 Image source: http://bcbpmconference.com/